 • You must be a SIGCHI member at the time of application to be eligible.
 Read about membership and how to sign up on the SIGCHI website.
 Please note, ACM membership and SIGCHI membership are not the same.
 You can check which one you have via MyACM

-• We will award funds to no more than one presenter per submission.
-Also, we will award funds to no more than one student per advisor, per submission cycle.
+• We will consider no more than one presenter per submission.
+Also, we will consider no more than one student per advisor, per GMTA submission cycle.

 • If we have a large number of applicants, we will prioritize first-time attendees and presenters.
 Acceptances can include papers, posters/extended abstracts, works in progress, demos, case studies, etc., though we may consider type of submission if we have many applicants.
 If you do not have a submission or it has not been accepted yet, however, you can still apply.

-• Overall, we will accept applications that demonstrate financial need and clear benefit to the applicant in attending the conference.
+• Overall, we will prioritize applications that demonstrate financial need and compelling benefit to the applicant in attending the conference.

 When should I apply?